OCA/connector-interfaces/connector_salesforce/README.rst

 Choose a default shop in `Import/Export Configuration` pane and save your backend.

-Then simply press `the Authorize Odoo in Salesforce` and follow the instruction provided in Salesforce once done your application must be authorized in Salesforce and tokens must be present in backend.
+Then simply press `the Authorize Odoo in Salesforce` and follow the instruction provided in Salesforce.
+Once done, your application must be authorized in Salesforce and tokens must be present in backend.

 !!!Only the OAuth flow is production proof.
-Other Authentication method are still exprimental!!!
+Other Authentication methods are still exprimental!!!

 User Password flow
 ******************

 This flow allows a user to connect to api using SOAP access in order to get a token.
-This approach is simpler but less secure The first step is to pass the domain of your Salesforce instance and an access token straight in Odoo backend.
+This approach is simpler but less secure.
+The first step is to pass the domain of your Salesforce instance and an access token straight in Odoo backend.